mosa/MOSA-Project/Docs/Compiler/IR Optimizations.md

 c = 0 << b | c = 0
 c = 0 >> b | c = 0

-_Note: More arithmetic simplification can be added._
+_Note: More arithmetic simplifications can be added._

+## Move Constants to the Right

+This move constants from the left side of an operation to the right, when the operating has the commutative property.
+This is not an optimization unto itself, simplifies the source code for other optimizations.